-The trek was not a problem- the problem was that we had no proper trekking equipment.
+The trek was not a problem- the problem was that we had no proper trekking equipment and outdoor gear.
 Take my example – I was wearing a torn out sandal, in Hindi we call that chappal.
 Its sole was broken and had absolutely no grip.
 Two of us was wearing sneakers but I and Jinson came in chappals.
 We did not even have a stick to help us.
 When we reached Mcleodgunj, we heard somebody discussing the trek- and we decided to go.
 We asked a few locals who suggested us renting a few gear essential for a safe trek but as I said – we didn’t have enough money.

 We decided to put the concerns aside and start – a vehicle dropped us to the point from where a narrow hilly road on the slope of the hill was supposed to take us to the summit – The Triund Hills #placestovisit.
 It was four-o-clock in the afternoon and the driver of the vehicle suggested us to be fast so that we reach the top before the sun sets – remember we did not have a torch with us.
 He also suggested since it was summer, so we had about three and half hours time but if in any case, we couldn’t complete it by sunset, it becomes peach dark in the evening and the path above is extremely narrow.